 Student publications may run editorials expressing the editors’ views on candidates for public office, provided that the publication’s editorial policy is free of editorial control by university administrators or faculty advisors.
 A statement on the editorial page must indicate that the views expressed are those of the student editors and not those of the University.

 Publications may accept paid political advertising as long as it is accepted on the same basis as other non-political advertising and not attributed to the University’s own views.
 The publication should identify the advertisement as paid political advertising and state that the University does not endorse the candidate.
 The University must make advertising space available to all candidates on an equal basis.

 Need Yale Swag?

 Are you looking to purchase or create Yale branded items for your club, group or event?
-If so, connect with Yale Licensing Manager, Denise Castellano, who will guide you through the process.
-Denise will recommend the most appropriate Yale licensed vendor for your project, whether you need to design and create from scratch or you are looking for a stock item.
+If so, connect with Yale Licensing Director, Paul Murawski, who will guide you through the process.
+Paul will recommend the most appropriate Yale licensed vendor for your project, whether you need to design and create from scratch or you are looking for a stock item.